 The N Lamar Blvd and Burnet Rd Corridor Improvements project (Project ID: 9383.002) is funded from the voter-approved 2012 General Obligation Bond Program, with a total allocation of $15 million, supplemented with other sources, to address multi-modal corridor improvements identified in the N Lamar Blvd/Burnet Rd Corridor Mobility Report.

-Austin Water is in the process of developing the Preliminary Engineering Report (PER) for the Williamson Creek Interceptor Project.
-Construction isn’t slated to begin until 2019; however, staff from the City of Austin's Public Works Department and Austin Water would like to meet with neighbors in the project vicinity to discuss potential project impacts, route options, and the overall project purpose.
+Austin Water has completed the Preliminary Engineering Report (PER) for the Williamson Creek Interceptor Project and is currently progressing the design to 60%.
+Construction is projected to begin in 2021; however, staff from the City of Austin's Public Works Department and Austin Water are continuing to meet with neighbors in the project vicinity to discuss potential project impacts, route options, and the overall project purpose.